-- PCR for new admissions to all enclosed communities
+- PCR test for new admissions to all enclosed communities

-COVID-19 infection is confirmed by a PCR test.
+COVID-19 infection is confirmed by a PCR or DiaSorin test.

-If you have a positive PCR test, you should stay at home as much as possible, to stop the virus spreading.
+If you have a positive COVID-19 test, you should stay at home as much as possible, to stop the virus spreading.

-For people who live or work in a Safe Place, following a positive PCR test they should:
+If you work in a Safe Place, following a positive test you should:

-- isolate for a minimum of 5 days from the positive test
+- stay at home for a minimum of 5 days from the positive test

-Residents should not return to their normal routine with others until they have completed the minimum 5 days and then had 2 consecutive negative LFT results 24 hours apart.
+Residents should follow the same advice and not return to their normal routine with others until they have completed the minimum 5 days, are symptom free for 48 hours and then had 2 consecutive negative LFT results 24 hours apart.